Ming Tang, Director for Data, Analysis and Intelligence Service, NHS England

 Ming has over 20 years’ experience in managing and delivering large scale change involving implementation of new operating models in complex and challenging environments.
 She joined NHS in October 2009, initially leading commissioning support services in the West Midlands as the Managing Director for Healthcare Commissioning Services and then as the Managing Director for South Yorkshire and Bassetlaw Commissioning Support Unit.
 Prior to joining the NHS, Ming was a Partner with Accenture specialising in Strategy and Supply Chain work.
 She has worked in Europe, North America, and SE Asia where she led the Supply Chain Practice for 3 years.
 Her experience spans global clients in Consumer Goods, Retail, Pharmaceutical, Manufacturing and Utility sectors.
 Ming holds a first degree in Pharmacy and a MBA from Warwick University.

-Dr. Jim O’Donnell, Clinical Chair, NHS East Berkshire CCG
+Dr. Jim O’Donnell, GP & Locality Lead, East Berkshire CCG

 Dr. O’Donnell is a GP Partner at Farnham Road Practice in Slough and the Locality Lead for Slough within East Berkshire CCG.
 A former chair of Slough CCG and an active participant and advocate of the work being undertaken as part of the Frimley Health & Care ICS, he says, “Leading my G.P. colleagues and practices into and through Clinical Commissioning is the greatest privilege.
 I am determined to make the best contribution I can to the system to improve patient outcomes.
 How do we all become system-focused, leaving our organisation blinkers and shackles behind, putting patients first, and ensuring everyone ‘boards the bus’?”